Meressh/todo/README.md

 POST -> localhost:3030/listUsers => Create todo.
 Also send email to user via provided ID.

+-> You can insert more than one value!

 body -> raw(json)

 Authorization -> Bearer <your_token>